HermanMartinus/justsketchme-frontend/_drafts/no-choice-but-to-stan-interview-with-nicola-baalbergen.md

 ### What’s been the most useful or educational resource you’ve made use of in your career?

 I find that doing Master Studies has been the most useful exercise in my career.
 Whenever I don't know how to approach a project or a particular area of art (such as environment design or splash screen illustrations) I find the best artist out there that specializes in that area and I try to recreate their art.
 The most important part of this exercise is trying to reverse engineer their work process.
 So I think about how they created that particular design/painting.
-Did they sketch first in values or in line?
+Did they sketch first in values or in lines?
 When did they take their work to colour?
 How did they approach rendering different muscles or materials?
 It's very useful trying to get inside the heads of the amazing artists we look up to today!

 ### What is your dream project and can you tell us a little more about it?